jaclu/tmux-menus/README.md

 For tmux < 3.0 whiptail will be used instead of the tmux feature `display-menu`.

-Not to hard to adopt to fit your needs.
-Items that some might find slightly redundant are included, easier to remove excess for more experienced users, than to add more for newbies.
+Not too hard to adapt to fit your needs.
+Items that some might find slightly redundant are included, easier to remove excess for more experienced users, then add more for newbies.

 ## Recent changes

-- Added Clear history & sceeen to panes menu
+- Added Clear history & screen to panes menu
 - whiptail menus can be used via the shortcut
 - Now you can pre-define config file, so that you don't have to type it in every time you choose `Reload configuration file` in case you are not using `~/.tmux.conf` check section `Pointer to config file` below for details.
-- Total rework, now the menus are generated dynamically, both for tmux and whiptail, added version limits to actions.
-Using whiptail the menus can be used on all older versions of tmux.
+- Total rework, now the menus are generated dynamically, both for tmux and Whiptail, added version limits to actions.
+Using Whiptail the menus can be used on all older versions of tmux.
 - Added Extras - iSH AOK FS, corrected main help text and some menu min sizes

 ## Purpose

-Some basic popup menus come as default
+Some basic popup menus come as the default
 (See *Configuration* for how to disable them)

-- `<prefix> <` displays some windows handling options
+- `<prefix> <` displays some Windows handling options
 - `<prefix> >` displays some pane handling options
-- Right click on pane, ALT-right click on pane, status or status left.
+- Right-click on pane, ALT-right click on pane, status or status left.

-Rather lacking and since they're written as hard to read one-liners, a more integrated approach with navigation and adaptability seemed the way to go, also covering more than panes and windows.
+Rather lacking and since they're written as hard-to-read one-liners, a more integrated approach with navigation and adaptability seemed the way to go, also covering more than panes and windows.

-Not solely meant for beginners, use it myself all the time:
+Not solely meant for beginners, I use it myself all the time:

-- When connecting using terminals without much support for Meta or Ctrl, then this gives access to all the actions that aren't available with the normal shortcuts.
-For instance when running iSH the console keyboard is limited.
+- When connecting using terminals without much support for Meta or Ctrl, this gives access to all the actions that aren't available with the regular shortcuts.
+For instance, when running iSH the console keyboard is pretty limited.
-- Tasks that would need external scripts to avoid hard to read complex bind one-liners, such as kill current session, without getting disconnected.
+- Tasks that would need external scripts to avoid hard to read complex bind one-liners, such as kill the current session, without getting disconnected.
 - When direct typing would be much longer.
 Example: Kill the server directly is min 12 keys: